 For a few hundred bucks more you could be looking at the Meze Empyrean, the company’s flagship the isodynamic hybrid array open-back headphone.

-The hybrid aspect of the design is in the magnet arrangement with symmetrical placements of the neodymium magnets either side is to maximize the efficiency of the isodynamic magnetic field.
+The hybrid aspect of the design is in the magnet arrangement with symmetrical placements of the neodymium magnets on either side to maximize the efficiency of the isodynamic magnetic field.
 Ideally, the diaphragm will operate in a uniform and consistent manner as a result.
 This is critical given the dual trace design of the diaphragm for both lows and highs.

 The pads also have a magnetic principle in them that duals as a demagnetizing field back into the driver for additional efficiency as well as making the pads super easy to take on and off.
 The Empyrean also comes with two such pads that dramatically change the sound signature of the Empyrean.

 No question the Empyrean is the lighter and more comfortable headphone of the two.
 The Empyrean weighs in at 490g compared to the RAD-0’s 650g.
-The curved headband combined with the elongated cups make for a beautiful fit.
+The curved headband combined with the elongated cups makes for a beautiful fit.

-The RAD-0 is still the more secure of the two and fairly comfortable also but there is a lot more reliance on clamping between the two headphones to get that tight fit.
+The RAD-0 is still the more secure of the two and fairly comfortable but there is a lot more reliance on clamping between the two headphones to get that tight fit.
 You will feel the weight difference between the two.

 The build on the Empyrean is more eastern-influenced for me with a hint of ‘Persian’ in those tight grille spacings.
 The RAD-0 is more traditional in shape but punkier and brighter in appearance.
 The two look incredibly different and may appeal to different audiences on a visual level.